Rooty

-Rooty is the second studio album by English electronic music duo Basement Jaxx, released on 25 June 2001.
+Rooty is the second studio album by English electronic music duo Basement Jaxx, released by XL in the UK and Astralwerks in the US on 25 June 2001.

-The music labels behind this release were XL and Astralwerks in the UK and US.

 Like its predecessor Remedy, Rooty was well-received critically and commercially.
 Five singles were released from the album: "Romeo", "Jus 1 Kiss", "Where's Your Head At", "Get Me Off" and the Australia-only single "Do Your Thing".

 Background

 Concept and artwork

 The name of the album is taken from Basement Jaxx's regular club event called "Rooty", held at a small bar in Brixton.
 The cover art featured Snowflake, the world's only known albino gorilla.

 Felix Burton explained the album's concept as "not geared to one specific vibe.
 Musically, we made it so that it wasn't just for cokeheads who wanted pounding beats all night," a philosophy that gave the duo "musical freedom".

 As the title for the album, it was explained by the duo as "raw" and "soulful", as well as "about being happy about things that don't fit in" and "things that are a bit different.
 That's why the album's got an albino gorilla on the cover."